iotaledger/goshimmer/README.md

 When you first run GoShimmer, the node starts running and tries to connects to neighbors, using the autopeering module.

-To run other modules such as `spammer` or `zeromq`, you can configure GoShimmer to enable them through plugins.
+To run other modules such as the `spammer` or the Glumb visualizer `graph`, you can configure GoShimmer to enable them through plugins.

 **Note:** For a list of all the available configuration parameters, you can run the following command: